eoos-systems/eoos-project-if-win32/README.md

 #### 1.1.
 Prerequisites on Windows

+The process described below is passed on

+- Windows 7 (64-bit)
+- Windows 10 (64-bit)
+- Windows 11 (64-bit)

-The process described below is passed on Windows 10 (64-bit) and requires the next tool to be installed on it:
+and requires the next tool to be installed on it:

 ###### 1.1.1.
 Install [Git for Windows](https://git-scm.com/downloads)